 WARNING: VISION LOSS

-See Medication Guide for complete information
+See Medication Guide and full Prescribing Information for complete information

 In all people who take SABRIL: